Knockingfish/hauskanomad/README.md

   - VSCode.
   - Sublime Text.
   - Kate.
+  - Kwrite.
   - Notepad.
   - Micro.
   - Nano.
+    - These are each text editors which have been used in development.
 - NodeJS.
 - Some way to test RESTFUL APIs.
     - cURL.